mortonsc/TIgameoflife/README.md

 ![screenshot](/screenshots/gameplay.gif)

 A simple implementation in C of [John Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) for TI-83+ series calculators.
-If you want to write your own C programs on a calculator, this project provides a helpful framework.

 ## Supported Calculators
 This program is tested on a TI-84+.